 where the $\cosh^{-2}[r(\xperp)]$ factor is used to suppress the plateau's contribution when $T_+$ and $T_-$ are less symmetric, and $N_c$ controls the contribution of the symmetric component $f^B_c$ to the net baryon charge relative to the $f^B_+(\eta_s)$ and $f^B_-(\eta_s)$ components.
 The overall normalization factor $N_B$ is fixed by fitting the measured $dN^{p-\bar{p}}/dy$.
 We note that such a plateau previously was used to parameterize the energy profile \cite{Bozek:2010bi,Shen:2020jwv}, and was attributed to the binary collisions assumed to contribute in a symmetric way \cite{Bozek:2010bi}.
 Here we introduce such a plateau component for baryon density for the first time in a phenomenological study.
 Because it symmetrically contributes to the baryon density with respect to the beam axis, the $v_1(y)$ of baryons can be strongly suppressed overall, while enough net proton yields can still be achieved around midrapidity since the $f^B_c(\eta_s)$ component can contribute a flat net proton yields in rapidity.

 Using different initial profiles for the baryon and energy densities implies that energy deposition and baryon stopping have different mechanisms, as shown in microscopic dynamical initialization models \cite{Shen:2017bsr,Shen:2022oyg,Du:2018mpf}.
-The plateau component in the baryon profile implies a new baryon stopping mechanism, which can perhaps be attributed to the string junction conjecture proposed some years ago \cite{Kharzeev:1996sq}.
+The plateau component in the baryon profile implies a new baryon stopping mechanism, which can perhaps be attributed to the string junction conjecture {as discussed for instance by Kharzeev \cite{Kharzeev:1996sq} and Sjostrand-Skands \cite{Sjostrand:2002ip}.
 In this picture, the baryon number within a nucleon would be associated with the string junction of a non-perturbative Y-shaped configuration of gluon fields.